open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

  * API - Added a cleaner error reporting mechanism.
 The code now calls showError(errCode, errText) to report an error. showError will in turn call onError (which you can still override).
  * API - Added support for calls that get cancelled (by the initiator) before they are accepted or rejected.
  * API - Added a method to query the status of a peer to peer call.
+ * API - Added the dontAddCloseButtons method.
+ * API - When initMediaSource is called, the API creates a temporary video object to determine the pixel dimensions of the local camera.
+Until this version, that video object wasn't being explicitly destroyed, which resulted in a feedback shriek in Firefox and the most recent versions of Chrome.
+The temporary video object is now being destroyed.
  * Server - Added socket.io options to config.js.
 Note that socketIoClientGzipEnabled is now false by default as gzip causes issues on some servers (often Windows).
  * Demos - Added a screen sending and screen receiving demo.
 These tend to crash the browser at this point.
 Hopefully Google will get that feature working properly again.
  * Demos - Added a multiperson tablet-oriented chat demo that runs very nicely on your Android devices.